 Large-scale miners operating huge mining farms enjoy economies of scale and low energy cost.
 To stay profitable as an residential miner, efficient cooling is critical, in particular during a crypto winter when the value of coins is on a down-ward trend.

-If our previous post on mining pods is the winter-edition then this is the summer-edition of building larger datacenters at home!
-Servers in a residential living space in summer can only be hell, no matter how good your A/C is.
+If our previous post on mining pods was the winter-edition then this is the summer-edition of building larger data-centers at home.
+Servers in a residential living space in summer is hell, no matter how good your A/C is.

 It took several months of trial-and-error and validation.
 Our servers are low-cost, used HP Z620 dual-CPU servers with in total 16 cores, and two NVIDIA GTX GPUs, with a preference for quality NVIDIA GTX 1070 Founders Edition GPUs.